thedarkwriter/courseware-lms-content/_lmscontent/resources/anatomy_of_a_resource/content.md

 What are **resources**?
-In Puppet parlance, resources are characteristics of a server that need to be managed over time, such as creating a user, installing a package or setting a kernel parameter.
+In Puppet parlance, resources are characteristics of a server that need to be managed over time, such as creating a user, installing a package, or setting a kernel parameter.

 These are the same things a sysadmin would manually manage at the command line or with a GUI application.
 The power of resources is you can express system configuration in code to automate it and apply it consistently to one or more servers.